Efficient calculation of reactor noise via Ito-Langevin Process for correlated fluctuations: Ito-Langevin equation for the non-Poisson part of the reactor noise

 Equation~(\ref{eq:Langevin_final}) is the main result of this work.
 Simulating neutron flux fluctuations according to Eq.~(\ref{eq:Langevin_final}) (i.e. fluctuations that originate from a realization of the Gaussian noise source in its r.h.s.) has statistics such that the covariance matrix of the counts at any two detectors that utilize neutron capture for detection matches the \textit{deviation} $d_{ij}$ of the noise of real counts from Poisson behavior.

-The joint probability function of detection can now be derived either directly from Eq.~(\ref{eq:Joint_prob}), or from a generalization of Eq.~(\ref{eq:d_ij_g1_g1}) in a similar manner that led to Eq.~(\ref{eq:Joint_prob}), namely by changing the two $T$'s into $T_1$ and $T_2$, differentiating twice and evaluating at times $t_1$ and $t_2$.
+The probability density function of detection of correlated pairs can now be derived either directly from Eq.~(\ref{eq:Joint_prob}), or from a generalization of Eq.~(\ref{eq:d_ij_g1_g1}) in a similar manner that led to Eq.~(\ref{eq:Joint_prob}), namely by changing the two $T$'s into $T_1$ and $T_2$, differentiating twice and evaluating at times $t_1$ and $t_2$.
 This results in

 From here, the Rossi-alpha function, as in Eq.~(\ref{eq:Rossi_a_initial}) is given by:

 where we divided by the probability per unit time of getting a count in either of the detectors.
 As the result is independent of $t$, one may set $t=0$.